lookit/ember-lookit-frameplayer/app/randomizers/random-parameter-set.rst

 .. admonition:: Advanced options for choosing the parameterSet

-   You can `determine the weights based on the child's age <https://lookit.github.io/lookit-frameplayer-docs/classes/Random-parameter-set.html#property_parameterSetWeights>`_, to maintain balanced conditions.)
-You can also `keep kids in the same condition across all sessions they complete, or rotate them through conditions in order  <https://lookit.github.io/lookit-frameplayer-docs/classes/Random-parameter-set.html#property_conditionForAdditionalSessions>`_.
+   You can :ref:`determine the weights based on the child's age<parameter-set-weights>` to maintain balanced conditions.
+You can also :ref:`keep kids in the same condition across all sessions they complete, or rotate them through conditions in order<condition-for-additional-sessions>`.

 Examples